 - Managing Service Unit Money – This article guides you through money earning and management.

 - Event Budget Excel Worksheet – Use this to help create your event budget.

-- Health, Safety, and Using Safety-Wise – Reference this article for girl-to-adult ratios, safety activity checkpoints, and insurance forms.
+- Health, Safety, and Using Safety Activity Checkpoints – Reference this article for girl-to-adult ratios, safety activity checkpoints, and insurance forms.

 - Trip/Travel Planning and Progression – This article outlines the planning and approval needed for trips.

 - Supplemental Insurance Request Form – Use this online form if you are coordinating an event in which non-members are attending or you are planning an activity that will last longer than two consecutive nights.

 - American Sign Language Interpreter Request form – Complete this form at least one week prior to the date the interpreter is needed.

 - Camp.GirlScoutsRV.org/Rentals – Learn about renting our camps for your service unit event.

 - Approved Bus Companies – Find companies that meet the standards of Girl Scouts River Valleys for transporting girls for trips, activities, and events.